About the European Young People’s Conference

 The registration deadline has now passed.

-To complete or update your travel information, please log in and do this before the deadline.
+To complete, update, or confirm your travel information, please log in and do this before the deadline.
+If you need any help, please contact your Country Coordinator.

 After this point, changes must be emailed to transport@ypconference.eu.